A Lesson to Learn: Summit Therapeutics Inc. (SMMT)

 Sponsored

-The average price from analysts is $4.00.
-SMMT currently public float of 34.00M and currently shorts hold a 0.77% ratio of that float.
-Today, the average trading volume of SMMT was 362.21K shares.
+SMMT currently public float of 34.00M and currently shorts hold a 0.69% ratio of that float.
+Today, the average trading volume of SMMT was 5.75M shares.

 SMMT’s Market Performance

-SMMT stocks went down by -16.49% for the week, with a monthly drop of -24.52% and a quarterly performance of -29.28%, while its annual performance rate touched -84.30%.
-The volatility ratio for the week stands at 13.94% while the volatility levels for the past 30 days are set at 7.98% for Summit Therapeutics Inc. The simple moving average for the period of the last 20 days is 42.05% for SMMT stocks with a simple moving average of -7.33% for the last 200 days.
+SMMT stocks went up by 402.56% for the week, with a monthly jump of 300.00% and a quarterly performance of 194.74%, while its annual performance rate touched -20.00%.
+The volatility ratio for the week stands at 55.64% while the volatility levels for the past 30 days are set at 19.99% for Summit Therapeutics Inc. The simple moving average for the period of the last 20 days is 217.73% for SMMT stocks with a simple moving average of 170.57% for the last 200 days.

 Analysts’ Opinion of SMMT